 This falafel burger recipe will be an easy falafel burger, which means I’ll be using store-bought products.
 But I’ll be linking out to recipe articles for individual elements if you want to make everything (including the sauces) from scratch yourself.

 The main thing you need for a falafel burger is a falafel patty.
-We will be using a store-bought falafel mix where you just add water and wait a couple of hours. but if you want to be more hands-on for your falafel burger you can make your on falafel mix.
+We will be using a store-bought falafel mix where you just add water and wait a couple of hours. but if you want to be more hands-on for your falafel burger you can make your own falafel mix.

-Tahini is a sauce made from toasted hulled sesame.
+Tahini is a sauce made from toasted hulled sesame seeds.
 And you can make this sauce yourself but I don’t recommend it.
 You wouldn’t make ketchup yourself if it was in a burger recipe as you’d like only make on par with store-bought ketchup at best.
 It’s the same with tahini sauce, it’s a lot of effort for zero gain.

 In the spirit of keeping things simple, I’ll be using store-bought hummus.
 But homemade hummus will be much better than anything I have ever bought.
 So if you’re able to make your own then you should.
 I’d say making your own hummus and falafel mix are the two parts of this falafel burger that will massively improve this burger.
 You’ll be just as happy with store-bought harissa, tahini, and pickled jalapenos as you would be if you made your own.